Table of contents

 Cultural Significance:

-Marvel at the Magnificent Hungarian Parliament Building
+Magnificence of the Hungarian Parliament Building

 The Hungarian Parliament Building at night, reflecting on the Danube.The Hungarian Parliament Building at night, reflecting on the Danube.

-Discover Hidden Gems on Gellért Hill During Your 3 Days in Budapest
+Explore the Secret Locations of Gellért Hill During Your 3 Days in Budapest

-TheStart your exploration at the bottom near Liberty Bridge and make your way up through lush greenery until you reach the Citadella Fortress.
-Constructed by the Habsburgs in 1851 after suppressing the Hungarian Revolution, this fortress has witnessed many significant events.
-Today, it stands as a reminder of Budapest's strength and determination.
+Begin from one of the lower levels close to Liberty Bridge and traverse up through the lush greenery until you get to the Citadella Fortress.
+Constructed by the Habsburgs in 1851 after suppressing the Hungarian Revolution, this fortress has experienced a lot.
+At present, it is the symbol of the unity and will of the people of Budapest.
+During your walk, you'll come across:

 • The Liberty Statue, erected in 1947 to honour the Soviet liberation from Nazi forces.

-Unwind at Rudas Baths
+Relax at Rudas Baths

-The thermal waters here are well-known for their healing properties, enriched with minerals like calcium, magnesium, sulphate, and fluoride ions that are beneficial for various conditions such as joint problems or stress relief.
+The thermal waters here are well-known for their healing properties, enriched with minerals like calcium, magnesium, sulphate, and fluoride ions (I totally had to google these) that are beneficial for various conditions such as joint problems or stress relief.
+To ensure a smooth visit:

 • Check the opening hours and specific bathing schedules online beforehand.